 Despite being just a bit bulkier than the Arris SB6183, the TP-Link equivalent has almost identical specs, while being about $20 cheaper.
 And the brand is just as well known within the networking world.

 The TC-7610-E claims to be an important network safeguard, but after trying up and down to evaluate this statement, I have no idea what TP-Link is trying to tell us about their modem’s role in Internet safety.

 What they should say is that this modem is an efficient plug-and-play box that simply works.
 It will be on you to ensure that whichever router you hook up to this modem has its default password and SSID changed, which is essential for securing your home WiFi network.

 8. D-Link DCM-301 Cable Modem

-D-Link is a company that abstained for jerking their customers around by releasing constant “updated versions” of the same product over and over again, which is certainly more than can be said about other companies on this list.
+D-Link is a company that has abstained from jerking their customers around and releasing constant “updated versions” of the same product over and over again.
+This certainly cannot be said about some other companies on this list.

 Instead, their DCM-301 has been their go-to budget modem over the last couple of years.
 It is built on the same standard specs as other units offering speeds of 343 Mbps down, and 150 Mbps up.

 Like all modems, the DCM-301 is backwards compatible with other DOCSIS standards, like 2.0 and 1.1.
 If you are on Comcast it is highly unlikely that you are on anything but the current standard, but you never know when you live out in the countryside.